 The second claim is paradoxical.
 Though pejoratives are used in hate speech has a direct reference, the reference is empty.
 Primarily, this is supposed to be the solution to the second puzzle.
 The main reason is that the use of slurs in hate speech is a kind of generic use.
 It is a weak generalization of the property of a group, which does not exist.
 This can be said as what Hom&May (2018) suggests that the truth-conditions of a sentence containing slurs is a kind of fictional truth.
 For example, in ascribing the property of being a slut to a group of women, it refers to the property like casual or promiscuous sexual behaviour which is deemed by those who are morally conservative as the negative or disapproval property.
 But such behaviour is deemed as a negative property in the eyes of one group against another.
-Being a 'slut' is created to exist as the reference of the term; similarly, as 'unicorn' is created to exist as the reference of the term; similarly, as 'unicorn' is simply a fictional truth.
+Being a 'slut' is created to exist as the reference of the term; similarly, as 'unicorn' is created to exist as the reference of the term; similarly, as 'unicorn' is created to exist as the reference of the term 'unicorn'.
+In this sense, the truth-condition of slurs is simply a fictional truth.